JCox06/MolGLide/readme.md

 ![Screenshot](screenshots/v0.0.4/DNA-RNA-Bases.png)
 _It is then possible to save the image above with options to remove the background_

-## Building and Running
+## Building
 All the building issues have now been fixed.
 Maven should now import the project and be able to build it.
-To run the project make sure you have Java 21 installed.
+To run the project make sure you have Java 23 installed.
 1) Install the latest JDK
 2) Install Maven build tool (or use a Java IDE)
 3) Run the commands below in the project directory, or use the bult in tools in your IDE